tomxbarnesx/git-interview-baseline/README.md

  create mode 100644 new-feature
 ```

-Let's look at our timeline now.
+Here's our timeline now.

 ![Completed Feature Branch](https://dl.dropboxusercontent.com/s/xtoehu7tv5zim6v/2015-11-02%20at%2012.31%20PM.png)

-The final step of our `new-feature` work sprint is to figure out how to merge that timeline into the master timeline.
+The final step of our `new-feature` work sprint is to now merge that timeline into the master so everything works together.

 ## Merging branches with `git merge`

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end of the operation, our `master` timeline looks like:
+Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end our `master` looks like this:

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)